joost-morsink/Rest/docs/arch.md

 * `Link`s should be paths, combined with method and optionally parameter and body schema information.

 Links can be passed along with the resources using the standard `Link` HTTP header.
+A `Reltype` must be specified for each link in the `Link` header.
+It is advised to use [IANA link relation types](https://www.iana.org/assignments/link-relations/link-relations.xhtml) as much as possible.

 The OPTIONS capability can be accessed using the OPTIONS method, which not only returns all the allowed verbs on the resource, but also contains a body with schema information about all the capabilities.